redpanda-ai/yodlee_s3_directory_layout/S3/yodleeproducts/README.md

 		panels/
 </pre>

-If in the future, we offered another type of data product via S3, that directory would go here as well:
+If in the future, we offered **another_yodlee_product** via S3, that directory would go here as well:

 <pre>
 S3://